akdeepankar/FLOW/README.md

 # FLOW - Browser Extension

-FLOW is a powerful browser extension that enhances your web browsing experience with AI-powered features.
-This extension provides various tools for content generation, analysis, and learning.
+FLOW is an intelligent Chrome extension powered by Agno and Browser Use that supercharges your browsing experience with cutting-edge AI tools — empowering you to create, analyze, and learn faster than ever.

 ## Features

 ### 1. Context Menu Features
 Right-click anywhere on a webpage to access powerful tools:

-- **🔍 Analyze Element**: Get instant analysis of any element on the page
-- **🌐 Translation**: Translate text to multiple languages:
+## 🔍 Analyze Element
+Easily inspect and understand any element on a webpage — powered by **Agno**.

+**How to use:**
+1. Right-click anywhere in Chrome.
+2. Go to **Flow → Analyze Element**.
+3. Your cursor will switch to the **Element Picker**.
+4. Click on any element — image, text, or paragraph — to get instant, AI-powered insights.

+## 🌐 Translate Text
+Translate any text element on a webpage directly into your chosen language — seamlessly integrated into the page.

+**Supported languages:**
 - Spanish 🇪🇸
 - French 🇫🇷
 - German 🇩🇪
 - Japanese 🇯🇵
 - Chinese 🇨🇳
 - Russian 🇷🇺
 - Arabic 🇸🇦
 - Hindi 🇮🇳

-- **🤖 Flowy**: Access the AI chatbot assistant for:
+**How to use:**
+1. Right-click anywhere on a webpage in Chrome.
+2. Go to **Flow → Translate Text**, then select your target language.
+3. Your cursor will switch to the **Element Picker**.
+4. Click on any text element — a sentence, paragraph, or entire content block.
+5. The selected text will be instantly translated and **replaced in the page DOM**, right where it was.

+*No popups.
+No distractions.
+Just seamless in-place translation.*

+## 🤖 Flowy
+Meet your intelligent in-browser assistant — powered by **Browser Use**.
+**Flowy** is one of the most powerful tools for interacting with your current browser tab — no popups, no switching windows, no distractions.

+**What Flowy can help you with:**
+- 🔍 Analyzing page content
+- 📧 Assisting with email writing
+- 📝 Helping fill out forms
+- 📊 Extracting data from web pages
-  - Page content analysis
+- 🧠 Summarizing long or complex content

-  - Email assistance
-  - Form filling help
-  - Data extraction
-  - Content summarization
+**How to use:**
+1. Right-click anywhere in Chrome.
+2. Select **Flow → Flowy Assistant**.
+3. Start chatting directly within your current tab context — Flowy understands the page you're on and works right where you need it.

+*A seamless, focused AI experience — built right into your browser.*

 ### 2. Flashcard Generation
 Generate educational flashcards from any webpage with a single click.